 Estimated reading time: 4 min

 Architectural sensibility and scientific methodology are used to dictate every RMJM project but perhaps are never more evident than when designing buildings for a specific scientific purpose.
 In recent years RMJM has become the standard-bearer for innovative science and technology design.
-The projects that underpin RMJM’s reputation in this field vary in their look, design, purpose and function but one thread links them: innovation.
+The projects that underpin RMJM’s reputation in putting science behind architecture all vary in their look, design, purpose and function but one thread links them: innovation.
 At the core of science and technology is a quest to innovate and the facilities for those dedicated to these disciplines is fundamental to the work they are able to carry out.
-Below we focus on the RMJM projects which have pushed architectural, scientific and technological boundaries in the 21st century and attracted praise within the industry as well as elsewhere.
+Below we focus on the RMJM projects which have pushed architectural, scientific and technological boundaries in built environments throughout the 21st century and attracted praise within the industry as well as elsewhere.

 Centralised Science Laboratories

-RMJM’s Centralised Science Laboratories in Hong Kong quickly became one of the firm’s most iconic projects upon its unveiling just over ten years ago.
+RMJM’s Centralised Science Laboratories in Hong Kong quickly became one of the firm’s most iconic projects upon its unveiling just over ten years ago and is a fine example of science behind architecture.
 Shortly after, the project received the prestigious AIA Hong Kong Merit Award for Best Community Building.
 The unique look of the development undoubtedly had a role to play in the award win but behind the facade lies a remarkable 6,500 m² of purpose-built, high-risk research laboratory facilities for the various science departments of the Chinese University.

 RMJM’s Centralised Science Laboratories in Hong Kong.